jnsofini/Machine-Learning/README.md

-# PCA-Regression-Tasks
+# Regression-Tasks
-An implementation of PCA in regression problems using Python
+An implementation of regression problems using Python